devsapp/fc/docs/en/command/remove.md

 ### Examples

 - **If the resource description file (YAML) exists**, you can run the `s remove domain` command to delete all custom domain names that are configured in the resource description file (YAML).
 You can configure the `--domain domain` parameter to specify the custom domain name that you want to delete.
 - **If the resource description file (YAML) does not exist (only the CLI mode is available)**, you need to specify the region and the name of the service.
-Example: `s cli fc remove domain --region cn-hangzhou --domain anycodes.cn`.
+Example: `s cli fc remove domain --region cn-hangzhou --domain-name anycodes.cn`.

  Sample command output:
 ```text